 Refresh a dataset created from an Excel workbook on OneDrive, or SharePoint Online

 You can import Excel workbooks that are stored on your local machine, or in cloud storage such as OneDrive for Business or SharePoint Online.
-We will look at the advantages of using cloud storage for your excel files.
+We will look at the advantages of using cloud storage for your Excel files.
 For more information on how to import Excel files into Power BI, see Get data from Excel workbook files.

 What are the advantages?

 Importing files from OneDrive, or SharePoint Online, is a great way to make sure the work you’re doing in Excel stays in-sync with the Power BI service.
-Any data you’ve loaded into your file’s model is imported into the dataset and any reports you’ve created in the file are loaded into Reports in Power BI.
-If you make changes to your file on OneDrive, or SharePoint Online, like add new measures, change column names, or edit visualizations, once you save, those changes will be updated in Power BI too, usually within about an hour.
+Any data you’ve loaded into your file’s model is imported into the dataset, and any reports you’ve created in the file are loaded into Reports in Power BI.
+If you make changes to your file on OneDrive, or SharePoint Online, like add new measures, change column names, or edit visualizations, once you save, those changes are updated in Power BI too, usually within about an hour.

-When you import an Excel workbook from your personal OneDrive, any data in the workbook, like tables in worksheets and/or data that is loaded into the Excel data model and the structure of the data model, are imported into a new dataset in Power BI.
+When you import an Excel workbook from your personal OneDrive, any data in the workbook, like tables in worksheets and/or data that are loaded into the Excel data model and the structure of the data model, are imported into a new dataset in Power BI.
 Any Power View visualizations are re-created in Reports.
 Power BI automatically connects to the workbook on OneDrive, or SharePoint Online, about every hour to check for updates.
 If the workbook has changed, Power BI will refresh the dataset and reports in the Power BI service.

-You can refresh on the dataset in the Power BI service.
+You can refresh the dataset in the Power BI service.
 When you manually refresh, or schedule refresh, on the dataset, Power BI connects directly to the external data sources to query for updated data it then loads into the dataset.
 Refreshing a dataset from within Power BI does not refresh the data in the workbook on OneDrive, or SharePoint Online.

-In Power BI, Refresh Now and Schedule Refresh is supported for datasets created from Power BI Desktop files imported from a local drive where Get Data/Query Editor is used to connect to and load data from any of the following data sources:
+In Power BI, Refresh Now and Schedule Refresh are supported for datasets created from Power BI Desktop files imported from a local drive where Get Data/Query Editor is used to connect to and load data from any of the following data sources: